-When it comes to bath toys, it would be best to clean and dry them right away after bathtime.
+It would be best to clean and dry bath toys right away after bath time.
 Liquids and moisture could stick around inside these toys, creating a breeding ground of mildew, germs, and molds.

 To keep your baby’s bath toys clean and in a healthy condition, wash them with soap and water after your baby’s bath.
 Wipe all surfaces dry or leave them out to dry under the sun.

 To disinfect a bath toy, you can dip it in a mixture of 1 gallon of water and 1.5 teaspoons of bleach.
 Leave the toy inside the solution for a couple of minutes before rinsing and drying.

 Bath toys are the hardest ones to clean because most of them have pores and holes.

 If you’d rather avoid the hassle of cleaning porous bath toys, it would be best to buy safe bath toys for kids instead.
 That way, you can keep them germ-free.

 For rubber toys and silicone toys, including pacifiers and teething toys, it would be best to wipe them down clean using a 50/50 vinegar and water solution.

 Rinse away the vinegar and water afterward, then leave them for a couple of minutes before air-drying.

 You can also soak these toys in warm water mixed with baby shampoo or mild detergent.
 Leave them soaked for half an hour, rinse with cold water, then leave them to dry on a dish rack.